What is Gray Area Drinking?

 gray area drinking

 “Gray area drinking” is a fairly recent addition to our cultural lexicon.
-Like anything else described as being in the gray area, gray area drinking occupies that middle ground.
+Like anything else described as being in the gray area, gray area drinking (“grey area drinking” to those in the United Kingdom) occupies that middle ground.
 Still wondering what “gray area drinking” is and whether it applies to you?
 Keep reading to learn more.

 What is Gray Area Drinking?

 Those who refer to themselves as gray area drinkers are neither an occasional drinker nor an alcoholic.
-Gray area drinkers are those who have a daily habit of drinking in social settings or when at home alone.
+The National Institute on Alcohol Abuse defines gray area drinkers as those who have a daily habit of drinking in social settings or when at home alone.
 Even so, they may not show the usual signs of alcohol abuse, and appear to have a grip on their drinking.

 Gray area drinkers are not yet dependent on or addicted to alcohol in a clinical sense, but their drinking could quickly become a problem.
 They may not be experiencing withdrawal symptoms when they stop drinking, but they are far from being just an occasional drinker.